-Case of Acute ST Elevation During Regular Stress Test
+Case Study: Acute ST Elevation During Regular Stress Test

 Authors: Esad Vucic MD, Back Kim MD, Nay Htyte MD & Tae An Choi, ANP-BC

 56 year old Hispanic male presented with a history of two weeks intermittent anginal chest pain.

 He has a history of known coronary artery disease and underwent percutaneous coronary intervention in 2008 (The coronary anatomy of the patient was not known on presentation).

 Additionally, the patient has a medical history of hyperlipidemia and hypertension.
 Current medications were: Aspirin 81 mg and Valsartan/Hydrochlorothiazide 80 mg/12.5 mg.
 Vital signs were except for a mildly elevated baseline heart rate of 96 beats per minute, unremarkable.
 The baseline electrocardiogram (Figure 1) demonstrated: normal sinus rhythm, anteroseptal and inferior Q wave changes with slow R wave progression.
 The electrocardiogram finding was consistent with a large prior myocardial infarction.

 (Figure 1) The baseline electrocardiogram demonstrated: normal sinus rhythm, anteroseptal and inferior Q wave changes with slow R wave progression.
 The electrocardiogram finding was consistent with a large prior myocardial infarction.